Loft Conversion Guide

 Building Regulations or Planning Permission Approval for Loft Conversions

 In most cases, you won’t need planning permission to build a loft extension as it is covered under permitted development.
-Your contractors should be able to confirm this for you before starting the work.
+This means you have an automatic right to build, provided your project meets a strict set of rules:

 - The conversion should not extend beyond the existing roof slope at the front of the house.